Samsung's 108-megapixel sensor pushes phone cameras to next level

-Fresh off unveiling its Note 10 phones, Samsung is looking to the future of cameras with its 108 megapixel mobile image sensor.
-It showed off the 1/1.33-inch Isocell Bright HMX, developed in collaboration with Xiaomi, on Monday.
+Fresh off unveiling its Galaxy Note 10 phones, Samsung is looking to the future of cameras with its 108-megapixel mobile image sensor.
+On Monday, it showed off the 1/1.33-inch Isocell Bright HMX, developed in collaboration with Xiaomi.

-You'll be able to take 108-megapixel photos in brightly lit settings, while low-light situations will see the company's Tetracell tech kick in and gather more light to create 27-megapixel images.
+You'll be able to take 108-megapixel photos in brightly lit settings, while in low-light situations the company's Tetracell tech will kick in and gather more light to create 27-megapixel images.
 In terms of video recording, it'll be able to shoot 6K movies at 30 FPS.

 It's the first mobile image sensor to offer photos of more than 100 megapixels, according to Yongin Park, the executive vice president of Samsung's sensor business.